 - Universalism is consistent with the nature of heaven: How could people in heaven be happy and have no more tears or crying or pain (Rev. 21:4), if they are aware that millions of people, including some of their loved ones, are being tormented in hell?
 According to universalists, if people in heaven are aware of people in hell, then how can that be “heaven”?

-Interested in Study Bibles?
-See Charles Ryrie vs C.I.
+Also, see Charles Ryrie vs. C.I.
 Scofield: What’s the Difference? to learn more.

 Barclay held beliefs that were contrary to doctrines that important Church councils articulated and that many Christians hold.
 For example: